Top 10 best city cars

 Read on for our list of the 10 best city cars.

-The Volkswagen up! comes very close to being the perfect city car.
-Originally built alongside the now discontinued SEAT Mii and Skoda Citigo, the up! boasts a well-built interior, a premium badge and is surprisingly engaging to drive thanks to its small, but nippy powertrains.
-Drivers can choose from either a fuel-sipping 64bhp 1.0-litre petrol engine, or there’s an 84bhp electric e-up!, which can manage up to 159 miles of range.
+It’s getting on a bit now, but the Volkswagen up! came very close to being the perfect city car when it was first released, and still ticks many boxes for buyers.
+Originally built alongside the now discontinued SEAT Mii and Skoda Citigo, the up! boasts a well-built interior, a premium badge and is surprisingly engaging to drive thanks to its small, but nippy powertrain.
+Although there used to be an electric version, the up!
+Is now solely available with a fuel-sipping 64bhp 1.0-litre petrol engine.

 Trim levels extend from simply equipped to bells-and-whistles, depending on how much you want to spend; however all models are still a great pick for any city car driver.
 Particular highlights include a new R-Line model with sporty looks, or the up!
 Beats, which includes a seven-speaker 300-watt Beats stereo.

 There are few cars that are as iconic as the MINI.
 It’s retro-themed design harks back to the original model (despite being owned by BMW), and its rallying credentials are still present today in the form of the MINI’s ‘go-kart’ driving experience.
-The range kicks off 101bhp One model, while the top-of-the range John Cooper Works version produces 228bhp, getting it from 0-62mph in just 6.1 seconds.
-There is also an electrified version of the iconic hatchback, with the MINI Electric capable of a range of up to 145 miles.
+The range kicks off with the 134bhp Cooper model, while the top-of-the range John Cooper Works version produces 228bhp, getting it from 0-62mph in just 6.1 seconds.
+There is also an electrified version of the iconic hatchback, with the 181bhp MINI Electric capable of a range of up to 142 miles.

 Toyota likes to position the new Aygo X as a ‘compact crossover for the city’.
 While it is far from being a true off-roader, it still manages to provide plenty of the aspects that many people love about SUVs such as a taller driving position and tougher looking styling.
 Despite being the brand’s smallest model, the Aygo X gets plenty of standard equipment such as a seven-inch touchscreen with Apple Carplay and Android Auto functionality, air conditioning and a reversing camera.
 Top-spec cars even get an electronically-folding fabric roof for open-air city driving.